MrMoneyDeveloper/Ud_Django/README.md

     tests/               # unit tests
 ```

 Currently the repository provides a small core with a single service and a unit test.
-Future updates will expand the data generation scripts and infrastructure modules so the project can be deployed fully offline or to AWS.
+Future updates will expand the data generation scripts and infrastructure modules while keeping everything runnable on a laptop.

 ## Running the ingestion service